-A USAID Mission develops an overarching 5-year Country Development Cooperation Strategy with substantial input from partner governments, industry, civil society, and development partners to understand challenges and resources available.
-USAID then designs projects and creates an implementation plan and an A&A strategy which includes consideration of the various mechanisms at its disposal.
+USAID Missions develop an overarching Country Development Cooperation Strategy (CDCS) with substantial input from partner governments, industry, civil society, and development partners to understand challenges and resources available.
+From the CDCS, USAID then designs projects and activities to create an acquisition and assistance (A&A) plan.

-USAID will work towards defining the results to be accomplished under discrete activities which may be obtained through an assistance or contract award as further defined below:
+USAID will work towards defining the results to be accomplished under discrete activities which may be obtained via an assistance or acquisition award.

 Acquisition refers to obtaining goods and services, through various types of contracts, for the use or benefit of the Agency.
-Interested organizations submit a proposal in response to a Request for Proposals (RFP) or a quote in response to a Request for Quotations (RFQ) that states the Agency’s requirements and how USAID will evaluate and select the successful offeror/bidder.
+Interested organizations submit a proposal in response to a Request for Proposals (RFP) that states the Agency’s requirements and how USAID will evaluate and select the successful offeror/bidder.

 - Contracts - USAID typically exercises a higher level of control over the partner in obtaining results.

 Assistance refers to transferring funds (or other valuables) from USAID to another party for the implementation of programs that contribute to the public good and in furtherance of the objectives of the Foreign Assistance Act.
-Interested organizations submit an application in response to an Annual Program Statement (APS) or Request for Applications (RFA) which usually provides a program description and how USAID will evaluate and select the successful applicant.
+Interested organizations submit an application in response to an Annual Program Statement (APS) or Notice of Funding Opportunity (NOFO) which usually provides a program description and how USAID will evaluate and select the successful applicant.

-The solicitation (an APS, RFA, RFP, RFQ, or IFB) provides a description of the requirement or program and how USAID will evaluate the offeror/applicant.
+The solicitation (an RFP, NOFO, or APS) provides a description of the requirement or program and how USAID will evaluate the offeror/applicant.
 USAID uses the following various methods to publish the solicitation:

-- Requests for Quotations or Proposals (RFQ/RFP/IFB): FBO.gov is where USAID releases most Agency contract opportunities.
+- Requests for Proposals: FBO.gov is where USAID releases most Agency contract opportunities.

-- Requests for Application and Annual Program Statements (RFA/APS): Grants.gov is where USAID releases an RFA or an APS.
-An RFA is usually for a specific program (s) and open for a limited time.
+- Notice of Funding Opportunity and Annual Program Statements: Grants.gov is where USAID releases a NOFO or an APS.
+A NOFO is usually for a specific program (s) and open for a limited time.
 An APS is normally open for a year and is meant to encourage concept papers on a wider range of programs before a second stage submission of a full application for those concept papers deemed potentially viable.

 - Ocean transportation and commodities/goods: Partners in these industries may visit USAID Procurement Announcements for a listing of solicitations.